Employers’ Liability for the Activities of Employees

-Violation of Trademark – Companies should monitor their social media pages to ensure employees are not posting Trademarks of other corporations on their pages.
+Violation of Trademarks – Companies should monitor their social media pages to ensure employees are not posting the Trademarks of other corporations on their pages.
 If left unchecked, this can lead to litigation for infringement.

 Revealing Proprietary Client Information – As nice as it may be to talk about our success sometimes, much of the information seen at work is confidential.
 Leaking it to the public can have expensive repercussions.
 There are many pieces of legislation regarding personal information that can’t be publicly exposed.

 Endorsement and Testimonials in Advertising – Employees posting positive testimonials about their place of employment without disclosing their position within the company open exposure to FTC violations.

 Damage to Reputation – Employees posting pictures or videos to their social media of inappropriate actions while at work can lead to disparaging views about that company.
 Often, public opinion damage can create large losses in business dealings.

 There are many ways to prevent exposures to liability through social media.
 Some companies block or limit access to non-business websites.
 The main tool to combat improper behavior in social media is education.
 When employees are taught about the negative consequences associated with certain behavior, they take greater care in monitoring themselves.
 It is advised each company evaluate its exposures and create a program appropriate to its needs.

 “No magic formula will completely eliminate an organizations exposure, but a social media policy in combination with employee training and a comprehensive insurance program will provide a solid line of defense.”